Maintaining F-1 Status

 - Keep your immigration documents current

 - Abide by Off-Campus employment rules

-- Obtain a travel signature when travelling outside the U.S.
+- Obtain a travel signature when traveling outside the U.S.

 - Report address changes to the International Programs Office

 - Obtain reduced course load approval in a timely manner, if needed

 - Extend your I-20 in a timely manner, if needed